Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 the whole profile (e.g. 0–2 m).

-The formulas to derive soil organic carbon stock and the propagated uncertainty are implemented in the package e.g.:
+The formulas to derive soil organic carbon stock and the propagated uncertainty are implemented in the GSIF package e.g.:

 ```r